seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 As an academic (librarian, faculty, student, administrator), a very impactful action is to cite Gephi in the bibliography of the documents your produce - in articles of course but in every publication really, including applications to projects and reports.
 These are the two papers referencing the tool you love:

 > Bastian, M., Heymann, S., & Jacomy, M. (2009, March).
 Gephi: an open source software for exploring and manipulating networks.
-In Proceedings of the international AAAI conference on web and social media (Vol. 3, No. 1, pp. 361-362).
+In Proceedings of the international AAAI conference on web and social media (Vol. 3, No. 1, pp. 361-362). [link](https://ojs.aaai.org/index.php/ICWSM/article/view/13937)

 > Jacomy, M., Venturini, T., Heymann, S., & Bastian, M. (2014).
 ForceAtlas2, a continuous graph layout algorithm for handy network visualization designed for the Gephi software.
-PloS one, 9(6), e98679.
+PloS one, 9(6), e98679. [link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0098679)

 **What to expect from it?**
-Gephi has an excellent academic standing, with the original contribution cited more than 10,000 times and Gephi being mentioned in over 39,000 academic publications.
+Gephi has an excellent academic standing, with the original contribution cited [more than 10,000 times](https://scholar.google.com/scholar?cites=692893633449340225&as_sdt=2005&sciodt=0,5) and Gephi being mentioned in [over 39,000 academic publications](https://scholar.google.com/scholar?as_sdt=0%2C5&q=gephi).
-Explicitly referencing Gephi in your publications contributes to making Gephi visible by making its impact measurable: it ehnances its legitimacy and fosters adoption.
+Explicitly referencing Gephi in your publications contributes to making Gephi visible by making its impact measurable: it enhances its legitimacy and fosters adoption.
-And for you, Gephi having an established presence and growing reputation will make it easier to convince reviewer #2 that Gephi was indeed the right choice for this network analysis ;-)
+And for you?
+Gephi having an established presence and growing reputation will make it easier to convince reviewer #2 that Gephi was indeed the right choice for this network analysis ;-)

 ## c.
 Do you ever write tutorials, how-tos, blog posts?
 ### - Write a simple intro about your experience using Gephi, help others discover it